michel-adelino/best-places/README.md

 ```

-#### Combining Redux-Toolkit and React useState & useEffect hooks to manage the display of all versus searched cities (Emily)
+#### Combining Redux-Toolkit and React useState & useEffect hooks to manage the display of all versus searched cities
 ```
 const allCitiesRedux = useSelector(selectAllCities);
 const [cities, setCities] = useState(null);